What is a Computer Motherboard?

 A typical PC has its processor main memory and other important components connected to the mainboard.

-One very important component of the mainboard is the chipset that supports the CPU.
+One very important component of the computer motherboard is the chipset that supports the CPU.
 The chipset provides support between the CPU and the various buses and external components.
 The chipset also controls the features and capabilities of the motherboard.

-Above are listed the key components of a motherboard.
+Above are listed the key components of a computer motherboard.
 There are others that will follow.

 The components of the computer motherboard such as RAM and CPU that are more subject to change, have been integrated into sockets so that they can be easily removed and replaced for upgrading.